darlinghq/darling/.github/ISSUE_TEMPLATE/startup_bug.md

 ---
 name: Startup Bug
-about: An issue with starting Darling
+about: An issue with Darling's startup
 labels: 'bug, container'
 ---